cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ### The Phases of a Consumer Chain
 In Permissionless ICS, launching an Opt In chain is **only** possible through a transaction and not through a `ConsumerAdditionProposal`.
-Nevertheless, Permissionless ICS does not eliminate the `ConsumerAdditionProposal` governance proposal, as proposals are still necessary for Top N chains.
+Nevertheless, ICS does not eliminate the `ConsumerAdditionProposal` governance proposal, as proposals are still necessary for Top N chains.
 Because of this, this ADR outlines a solution that attempts to preserve as much of the governance proposal code as possible.
 Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS,